nicjohnson145/tagbot/README.md

 Download the relevant binary from [here](https://github.com/nicjohnson145/tagbot/releases/latest) and place it in your `$PATH`.
 If you've cloned the repo via ssh, then just run `tagbot` from within the repo you wish to create tags for.
-If you've cloned the repo via https then you'll need to export `TAGBOT_TOKEN` as an access token with the ability to create tags.
+If you've cloned the repo via https then you'll need to export `AUTH_TOKEN` as an access token with the ability to create tags.

 # Using as a Github Action